-In 2018, the Company's investment result increased compared to prior year's level due to an increased asset base.
-The Company reported EUR 2.1bn (2017: EUR 1.8bn) worth of debt and other fixed income securities and EUR 1.9bn (2017: EUR 2.0bn) worth of deposits to cedants relating to reinsurance accepted in its Market Value Balance Sheet.
-For further details on the fixed income portfolio please refer to chapter D.1.7 Valuation of Assets / Investments.
+Despite a falling interest rate environment, the 2019 investment result was consistent with prior year helped by a higher asset base.
+The Company reported EUR 2.5bn (2018: EUR 2.1bn) worth of debt and other fixed income securities and EUR 2.0bn (2018: EUR 1.9bn) worth of deposits to cedants relating to reinsurance accepted in its MVBS.
+For further details on the fixed income portfolio please refer to section D Valuation for Solvency Purposes, in particular D.1.7 Investments and D.1.9 Loans and Mortgages, for further details on the deposits to cedants relating to reinsurance accepted please refer to chapter D.1.11.

-Table 5 provides information on (losses) / gains recognised directly in equity:
+The following table provides information on gains / (losses) recognised directly in equity:

-Other comprehensive (loss) / income in EUR mn 2018 2017 Unrealised (losses) / gains on available-for-sale investments Tax on unrealised (losses) / gains on available-for-sale investments (13.3) 1.7 (3.7) 0.5 Total (11.7) (3.2)
+Other comprehensive income / (loss) in EUR mn 2019 2018 Unrealised gains / (losses) on available-for-sale investments Tax on unrealised gains / (losses) on available-for-sale investments 51.3 (6.4) (13.3) 1.7 Total 44.9 (11.7)

-Table 5: Other comprehensive (loss) / income
+Table 5: Other comprehensive income / (loss)

-Related to the Solvency II Market Value Balance Sheet, the Company defines securitisation as the sum of investments in 'structured notes' and 'collateralised securities'.
-In line with the Company's Strategic Asset Allocation ('SAA'), the Company invested EUR 106.3mn in collateralised securities (2017: nil) and nil in structured notes (2017: nil).
+For the MVBS the Company defines securitisation as the sum of investments in 'structured notes' and 'collateralised securities'.
+In line with the Company's Strategic Asset Allocation ('SAA'), the Company invested EUR 104.3mn in collateralised securities (2018: EUR 106.3mn) and nil in structured notes (2018: nil).

-The Company's principles and processes with regards to investments in securitisation are documented in the AZRD Functional Rules for Securitisation.
+The Company's principles and processes with regards to investments in securitisation are documented in the AZRD Functional Rules for Investment Management.